 RadioShack Has Deep Roots

 As part of the American retail landscape for more than 90 years, the iconic RadioShack brand is widely recognized by consumers around the globe.
 We credit our staying power to RadioShack's customer-oriented approach, which combines a carefully selected product assortment with a convenient, small-store format and highly personalized service.
 Over the years, this approach has enabled RadioShack to stay at the forefront of the rapidly evolving consumer electronics market and to remain relevant to consumers in every era.
-What's more, it has fueled RadioShack's evolution from a humble startup company into a multifaceted, multibillion-dollar electronics retailer with more than 27,000 associates, and a vast retail network that includes more than 4,200 company-operated stores in the United States, over 250 company-operated stores in Mexico, and approximately 1,200 dealer and other outlets worldwide.
+What's more, it has fueled RadioShack's evolution from a humble startup company into a multifaceted, multibillion-dollar electronics retailer with thousands of associates, and a vast retail network that includes more than 4,000 company-operated stores in the United States and Mexico, and approximately 1,200 dealer and other outlets worldwide.

 Our ability to anticipate consumer needs has made RadioShack a trailblazer in the consumer electronics arena, responsible for several industry "firsts" that include opening the nation's first "audio showroom" in 1947 and introducing the first mass-produced personal computer, the TRS-80, in 1977.